tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 For this section, do the following:

 - Discuss how the solution from A2 will improve the client's approach to achieving its goals (strategy).
 - Discuss how the solution from A2 will align with (or at least not contradict) the client's beliefs and values (culture).

 'Environment' is an umbrella which includes 'strategy' and 'culture.'
+Use both these words in your description.

 ## E: Methodology